sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 3. A brief spoiler-free synopsis
 4. A short “How to Play” section
 5. A short “Things You Can Try” section with investigative actions
-6. A short “Helpful Features” section covering pause/resume, notes, optional images, and optional voice mode
+6. A short “Helpful Features” section covering pause/resume, notes, reference tables, and optional voice mode
 7. A short “Difficulty” section asking the player to choose Easy, Medium, Hard, or Expert
 8. A clear instruction to say “Let’s begin” when ready